JungleComputing/saga-implementation/doc/adaptors/JavaGat/README.txt

     waitFor(Activity.WRITE).
 Also, Stream attributes are not supported yet.
   Jobs:
-    The JavaGAT adaptor for the job package is built on JavaGAT Resources, for which various adaptors are available: ssh, globus, gridsam, to name a few.
+    The JavaGAT adaptor for the job package is built on JavaGAT Resources, for which various adaptors are available: ssh, globus, gridsam, glite, to name a few.
     The following methods are not implemented: getSelf(),  signal(), checkpoint(), migrate().